dotnet/maui/nugetreadme.txt

 We have documented a full transition guide when migrating from older versions.

 See our full release notes for more information: http://aka.ms/essentials-releasenotes

-## Feedback, Issues, & Feature Requests

-We would love to hear from you simply head to: http://aka.ms/essentialsfeedback